marinov98/Cluster-Duck/README.md

 - We wanted this app to be the better version of piazza, stack overflow, and facebook all combined
 - This app allows users to make an account and post questions/advice to other computer science majors
 - the more a user contributes, the more points they earn for helping out the community
+- Users can reply to one another, like/dislike the other user's posts and view each other's profiles

 ## Tech Stack